 We found a skinny hose and Kim, whose stomach wasn’t feeling bad enough to begin with, tried to siphon the gas out.
 Although thinking I should offer him a Gas-X to lighten the mood, I decided against it.

 Siphoning did not work, but as despair set in as the four of us sat alone at a closed IP station, the guy who works at the station stopped by.
-As fate would it, there was going to be a little concert at the station that evening.
+As fate would have it, there was going to be a little concert at the station that evening.
 It was our first stroke of luck.

 The IP employee told us about a tow truck driver in Gubbio who might help us.
 He called him, and he could pick us up.
 The downside to that plan was it would cost a few thousand Euro.
 Next, he called a Europcar international number and finally got through to someone.
-They said would have someone call right back.
+They said they would have someone call right back.